tokenguardio/dapp-marvels/README.md

 ### Contributing

 We encourage contributions from the community!
-If you'd like to contribute to the Tokenguard Dashboard Builder Server, please refer to our [contribution guidelines](CONTRIBUTING.md) for more information.
+If you'd like to contribute to the Patterns Dashboard Builder Server, please refer to our [contribution guidelines](CONTRIBUTING.md) for more information.

 ### License